tlevine/www.thomaslevine.com/content/!/table-words/index.md

 The rest of the lines are all *rows*.
 A data table represents a collection of things, and each individual thing is represented as a row.
-For example, this table is about a collection of countries, so each row is a country.
+For example, the table above is about a collection of countries, so each row is a country.
+I've copied it down here again, this time highlighting one of its three rows.

 Country | Life expectancy (years) | Income Per Person
 ------- | ----------------------- | -----------------